 Small, Regular and Large containers typically contain trade items.

-To learn more about what to look for on the cache page and in the field, check out our videos Selecting Your First Cache and Finding Your First Cache or read our guide here.
+To learn more about what to look for on the cache page and in the field, check out our video 5 Geocaches in 30 Seconds, these cache container photos, and read our guide.

 What's usually in a cache?

 In its simplest form, a cache always contains a logbook or logsheet for you to log your find.
 Larger caches may contain a logbook and any number of items.
 These items turn the adventure into a true treasure hunt.
 You never know what the cache owner or visitors to the cache may have left for you to enjoy.
 Remember, if you take something, leave something of equal or greater value in return.
 It is recommended that items in a cache be individually packaged in a clear, zipped plastic bag to protect them from the elements.

 Quite often you may also find a Trackable, a sort of geocaching "game piece" that you can learn more about here.